Kava-Labs/kava-devnet/spec/xrpPeg.md

 })()
 ```

 A current limitation of the multisignature XRP address is that is has at most 8 accounts.
-However, a multisignature address can have multisignature addresses as it's signers, so the XRP ledger can accomodate 64 signers by batching signers once, and more if necessary.
+However, a multisignature address can have multisignature addresses as it's signers, so the XRP ledger can accommodate 64 signers by batching signers once, and more if necessary.

 ### Deposits